 With the use of online booking tools, an automated policy can help influence booking choice by creating ‘visual guilt.’
 Flights, hotels, and rail options can be color-coded as green when in policy and red when strictly out of policy.
 But an advanced feature is yellow ‘reason required’ coding.
 If your policy allows for higher spend under certain circumstances, a sophisticated online tool can apply that logic as well.
 These practices are shown to help improve compliance and quickly reduce unnecessary costs.

 What to include in your policy

 A lot of different aspects can be incorporated into a travel policy.
 Job title is a common differentiator – allowing more senior members of staff to travel on a higher class than more junior colleagues.
-The type of travel is also often considered, with short haul flights booked with low cost carriers, or economy class, and long haul travellers permitted to book Business Class.
+The type of travel is also often considered, with short-haul flights booked with low cost carriers, or economy class, and long haul travelers permitted to book Business Class.

 ‘Reason for Travel’ is not always considered, and can be difficult to mandate without the help of a TMC.
 But when it is implemented, it can help greatly improve your cost savings, without sacrificing comfort when that is the priority.

 How ‘Reason for Travel’ can improve your policy